jaredpalmer/tsdx/README.md

 ### Error extraction

-_This feature is still under development_

 After running `--extractErrors`, you will have a `./errors/codes.json` file with all your extracted error codes.
 This process scans your production code and swaps out your error message strings for a corresponding error code (just like React!).
 This extraction only works if your error checking/warning is done by a function called `invariant`.
 Note: you can use either `tiny-invariant` or `tiny-warning`, but you must then import the module as a variable called `invariant` and it should have the same type signature.

-After that, you will need to host the decoder somewhere.
-Look at `./errors/ErrorProd.js` and replace the URL with yours.
+⚠️Don't forget: you will need to host the decoder somewhere.
+Once you have a URL, look at `./errors/ErrorProd.js` and replace the `reactjs.org` URL with yours.

-_Simple guide to host error codes to be completed_
+_TODO: Simple guide to host error codes to be completed_

 ## Customization